tjiaa/Cal_HGT_Frequency/README.md

 institute: Department of Veterinary Medicine, Zhejiang University College of Animal Sciences, Hangzhou 310058, China

 The program was specifically designed to assess the frequency of horizontal transfer of antimicrobial-resistant genes within groups.
-HGT events involving ARGs were defined as instances where ARGs exhibited perfect identity (100% coverage and over 99% identity) as described in this article DOI: 10.1093/ismejo/wrad032
+HGT events involving ARGs were defined as instances where ARGs exhibited perfect identity (100% coverage and 100% identity).
+The pipeline idea was inspired by the article DOI: 10.1093/ismejo/wrad032.

 Install: